 - Realise that there may be things or activities that they may not yet feel ready to do, be patient and show understanding.

-- Practical help too will be appreciated, housework, preparing meals and shopping all need to be done, but these daily tasks can feel almost impossible for your loved one while they are suffering.
-Just a small offer of help can big a big source of support.
+- Practical help will be appreciated, housework, preparing meals and shopping all need to be done, but these daily tasks can feel almost impossible for your loved one while they are suffering.
+Just a small offer of help can be a big source of support.

 - Getting to appointments for counselling or other forms of therapy can be very stressful too and just having someone there for moral support can really help.
 Or it may be that just a call to ask how an appointment went or to say you were thinking about them can mean so much.